SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Gravity solver

 To account for periodic boundary conditions in the gravity solver, the two main techniques present in the literature are: (1) apply an \cite{Ewald1921}-type correction to every interaction \citep[e.g.][]{Hernquist1989, Klessen1997, Springel2001, Springel2005, Hubber2011, pkdGrav3, Abacus, Springel2021}; and (2) split the potential in two (or more) components with one of them solved for in Fourier space and thus accounting for the periodicity \citep[e.g.][]{Xu1995, Bagla2002, Springel2005, HACC, Springel2021}.
 We implement the latter of these two options in \swift and follow the same formalism as presented by \citet{Bagla2003}, adapted for FMM.

-We start by truncating the potential and forces computed via the FMM using a smooth function that drops quickly to zero at some scale $r_{\rm s}$ set by the top-level mesh.
+We start by truncating the potential and forces computed via the FMM using a smooth function that drops quickly to zero at some scale $r_{\rm s}$ set by the size of the gravity mesh.
 The Newtonian potential in eq. \ref{eq:fmm:n_body} is effectively replaced by

 where the subscript $s$ indicates that this is the short-range part of the potential.
 As $\chi(r, r_{\rm s})$ rapidly drops to negligible values, the potential and forces need only be computed via the tree walk for distances up to $r_{\rm cut} = \beta r_{\rm s}$; interactions at larger distances are considered to contribute exactly zero to the potential.
 Following \cite{Springel2005}, we use $\beta = 4.5$ as our default\footnote{At this distance, the suppression is almost three orders of magnitude already, as $\chi(4.5r_{\rm s}, r_{\rm s}) < 1.5\times10^{-3}$.}.
 This maximal distance for tree interaction means that the long-range task (the one taking care of all the blue cells in Fig.~\ref{fig:fmm:gravity_tasks}) only needs to iterate over the cells up to a distance $\beta r_s$.
 This reduces further the amount of work to be performed for the long-range operations by the tree.